AlbertusAlanMehetabel/JelaJava/README.md

 ## How To Run This API

 1. Clone this [repository](https://github.com/AlbertusAlanMehetabel/JelaJava/tree/backend)
+2. Make your own Firebase and Cloud Bucket credentials
+3. Configure the environment variable
-2. Go to this project's root directory
+4. Go to this project's root directory
-3. Open your favorite terminal
+5. Open your favorite terminal
-4. Type npm install and hit enter
+6. Type npm install and hit enter
-5. Type npm run start-dev
+7. Type npm run start-dev
-6. It will run on http://localhost:3000
+8. It will run on http://localhost:3000